 Predictive analytics tools in the talent sourcing space help organisations identify prospective hires that might be considering switching jobs shortly.
 This allows them to understand what talent might be coming available, and act on that knowledge.

 The tools analyse potential candidate data from social media profiles, company health information, tenure, company turnover, company news and even the stock market to predict possible passive candidates.
-This helps hiring teams to seek out those candidates who are primed for change, and even customise their recruitment strategy to win this type of person.
+This helps hiring teams to seek out those candidates who are primed for change.
+Even customise their recruitment strategy to win this type of person.

 Predictive analytics will help you improve your speed of hiring.
 As you build your models, you’ll gain a better understanding of which candidates are the best for your company.
 As your understanding improves, you’ll then be able to use tools to help you find those candidates.
 And once a potential hire hits your radar, you’ll be able to confidently and quickly move them through the hiring funnel.